HugoTini/DeepBump/readme.md

 Once dependencies are met,
 [download DeepBump as a ZIP](https://github.com/HugoTini/DeepBump/archive/master.zip).
 Then in Blender go to _Edit -> Preferences -> Add-ons -> Install_
 and select the downloaded ZIP file.
+Then enable the add-on.

 ## Usage